Tutorial - Getting Started with PCB Design

 Interactively Routing the Board

 Routing is the process of laying tracks and vias on the board to connect the component pins.
-Altium Designer makes this job easy by providing sophisticated interactive routing tools as well as the Situs topological autorouter, which optimally routes the whole or part of a board at the click of a button.
+The PCB editor makes this job easy by providing sophisticated interactive routing tools as well as the Situs topological autorouter, which optimally routes the whole or part of a board at the click of a button.

 While autorouting provides an easy and powerful way to route a board, there will be situations where you will need exact control over the placement of tracks.
 In these situations you can manually route part or all of your board.
 In this section of the tutorial, we will manually route the entire board single-sided, with all tracks on the bottom layer.
 The Interactive Routing tools help maximize routing efficiency and flexibility in an intuitive way, including cursor guidance for track placement, single-click routing of the connection, pushing or walking around obstacles, automatically following existing connections, all in accordance with applicable design rules.

-We will now place tracks on the bottom layer of the board, using the ratsnest (connection lines) to guide us.
+As we place tracks on the bottom layer of the board, we will use the ratsnest (connection lines) to guide us.
 Tracks on a PCB are made from a series of straight segments.
 Each time there is a change of direction, a new track segment begins.
-Also, by default Altium Designer constrains tracks to a vertical, horizontal or 45° orientation, allowing you to easily produce professional results.
+Also, by default the PCB editor constrains tracks to a vertical, horizontal or 45° orientation, allowing you to easily produce professional results.
 This behavior can be customized to suit your needs, but for this tutorial we will use the default.

 - Check which layers are currently visible by looking at the Layer Tabs at the bottom of the workspace.
 If the Bottom Layer is not visible, press the L shortcut to open the View Configurations dialog, and enable the Bottom Layer.